mirkoprescha/kpi_retention/README.md

       }
     ],
 ```
-- Flatten array as string and reach through of all other attributes.
+- just Flatten array as string and pass through  together with all other attributes.

 ## compile sources